-- Click New to create another layer. - Rename the layer by typing Interior walls in the Rename data field and click Rename. - Click New to create another layer. - In the Rename data field, rename the layer by typing Exterior walls and click Rename.
+- · Click New to create another layer. - Rename the layer by typing Interior walls in the Rename data field and click Rename. - · Click New to create another layer. - In the Rename data field, rename the layer by typing Exterior walls and click Rename. - Select Exterior walls and click Set Layer, to make Exterior walls the current layer. - 4.
+Draw the exterior walls.